Kathleen Morris

 Bio/CV:

-In 2006, Professor Morris co-created the City’s Affirmative Litigation Task Force, a groundbreaking public interest law firm built inside a local public law office, and began teaching at Yale Law School.
-In 2012, Professor Morris became a full-time law professor, choosing to remain in Oakland where her family is rooted.
-She has built a national reputation for outstanding scholarship in the areas of State and Federal Constitutional Law; State and Local Government Law and Litigation; Public Lawyering; and Civic Education.
-Her current research projects include American Atlas: A People’s Guide to American Democracy, Law, and Government (book for a popular audience), Democracy’s Dark Matter (book for a scholarly audience), and Democracy’s Double Agents (publication pending).
+Professor Morris has a national reputation for ground breaking scholarship in the areas of constitutional Law; state and local government law and litigation; public lawyering; and civic education.
+Her current research projects include A People’s Guide to American Democracy, Law, and Government, and Democracy’s Double Agents (U. Mich.
+J. L. Reform (2026)).
 Past published work includes Rebel Cities, Bully States: A New Preemption For An Anti-Racist, Pro-Democracy Localism, 65 Howard L.J.
 225 (2021); Legal Education, Democracy, and the Urban Core, in Legal Scholarship for the Urban Core (2018); Cities Seeking Justice: Local Government Litigation in the Public Interest, in How Cities Will Save The World (2016); Expanding Local Enforcement Of State And Federal Consumer Protection Laws,40 Fordham Urban L. J. 1903 (2013); The Case for Local Constitutional Enforcement, 47 Harv.
 C.R.-C.L.
 L. Rev. 1 (2012); and San Francisco and the Rising Culture of Engagement in Local Public Law Offices, in Why The Local Matters: Federalism, Localism, and Public Interest Advocacy (Yale & Columbia 2010).